atharva-musale/notes/javascript.md

 ### Object oriented javascript

 This section deals with how objects are created in javascript.
 It uses a concept called Prototypal inheritence.
 It implements by using a prototype property which is common across all objects.
 When we search for a property in any object, it first looks for it in the object properties.
 If it doesn't find it, js starts looking for it in the prototype of that object (denoted by `__proto__`), and it keeps on checking down the prototype chain.
-Example"
+Example:

 ```javascript
 var defaultName = {